Four Ways To Peak Fitness At Any Age

 Shop our award-winning sports nutrition

-Peak fitness tip #1: Language - what you say matters, big time
+Peak fitness tip #1: Language - what you say REALLY matters

 Over 30 with a sore back, knee, calf, etc?
 Before you know it a mate asks you about the injury in question and you quip back "ha, I must just be getting old" or something similar.